tossp/redpill-tool-chain/README_EN.md

             Interactive Bash terminal.

 - clean:    Removes old (=dangling) images and the build cache for a platform version.
-            Use `all` as platform version to remove images and build caches for all platform versions.
+            Use `all` as platform version to remove images and build caches for all platform versions. `"docker.clean_images"`="all" only has affect with clean all.

 Available platform versions:
 ---------------------